 American Bar Association-approved law schools and many others require the use of CAS for JD applicants.

 - LLM degree applicants should go to the LLM Credential Assembly Service page.

 - Transfer students may not be required to use CAS; contact the law school for information.

-NOTE: LSAC will release applicant information only to the applicant.
+- LSAC will release applicant file information only to the applicant or to the law school.
 Information is not released to a parent, spouse, friend, or any other person.

 The basic steps for assembling your CAS file can be done in any order, but they must all be completed before any law school reports will be sent.